 It’s important to note that because these systems are very similar, the two terms are sometimes used interchangeably.
 Some states refer to their traceability system as a seed-to-sale system.
 However, there are some distinct differences in these systems’ capabilities.

-In the pursuit of profitability, growers need to meticulously track cultivation and processing from seed to final sale.
+In the pursuit of profitability, growers of not only marijuana but also hemp need to meticulously track cultivation and processing from seed to final sale.

 There are two critical activities that these systems must facilitate.
 The first is tracking the growing and curing process.
 The second is tracking inventory once it has been produced.
 But there’s more to seed-to-sale software than keeping inventory.

 The ideal seed-to-sale system should provide a grower with the ability to track and report on all aspects of the growing process.
 This includes the tagging and tracking of individual plants and batches through to harvest and curing.
 It also includes the ability to track a multitude of cultivation variables along the way including electricity and water usage, nutrient and pesticide usage, temperature and humidity, growth benchmarks, plant health, and so forth.
 In many cases, the cultivation process is tied into the data system in order to automate functions such as irrigation and climate control.

 Having the capability of measuring and tracking all of these critical data points gives growers the ability to pinpoint efficiencies in the growing process and develop actionable plans to increase yields and reduce their cost-per-gram.

 Small adjustments in growing conditions can result in enormous differences in final yields.
 Without end-to-end data tracking and reporting, growers are at the mercy of guesswork.